 You’ve likely heard the adage that to change, you must first admit that you have a problem.
 While this is true, you may not have a clue what your next step should be!
 Reading through the following four stages may help you understand what happens in a treatment setting.

 If you’re addicted, you may know it.
 You may want to change this fact about your life for yourself, your kids, or your parents.
 Getting help does not mean that you have a weakness.
 In contrast, it shows your strength.

 Detox is the most physically uncomfortable part of heroin withdrawal.
 Common heroin withdrawal symptoms include frequent cold flashes, nausea, gastrointestinal issues and body aches similar to the flu.
 After the physical dependence withdrawal portion is complete it is normal for strong cravings for heroin to return.
 Additionally, if you have used it to self-medicate a mental health condition, you may notice bothersome symptoms popping up again.

-When you choose a medication-assisted treatment program, you will be given medications such as suboxone for effective treatment of heroin use disorder.
+When you choose a medication-assisted treatment program, you will be given medications such as suboxone or other medications for effective treatment of heroin use disorder.
 MAT will help you reduce drug cravings while you learn to live differently and heal on your path to recovery.
-An outpatient rehab program for heroin addiction treatment uses behavioral therapies that help you work on developing new coping skills in individual and group counseling.
+An outpatient rehabilitation program for heroin addiction treatment uses behavioral therapies that help you work on developing new coping skills in individual and group counseling.
 Evidence-based Behavior treatment options are known to help prevent relapse and obtain a long-term recovery.